-- 1. Registration for participation in an examination other than a written examination is compulsory, and it is done in the manner and within the term that is stated in the study guide for the relevant examination. - In special cases, the Board of Examiners make exceptions to the registration term stated in Section 1, but only in favour of the student. - 3.
+- 1. Registration for participation in an examination other than a written examination is compulsory, and it is done in the manner and within the term that is stated in the study guide for the relevant examination.
+If, due to unforeseen circumstances or measures, for example as a result of COVID-19, the form or manner of taking the examination changes, what is stated in the study guide will apply in full, unless the Dean decides to deviate from the manner or term for registration prescribed in the study guide (COVID-19) - 2.
+In special cases, the Board of Examiners make exceptions to the registration term stated in Section 1, but only in favour of the student. - 3.
 Students who have not registered on time will not be allowed to participate in the examination.
 The Board of Examiners can nevertheless admit a student to the examination, but only in case of exceptional circumstances. - 4.
 In the event of unauthorised participation in an examination, the Board of Examiners may declare the result invalid.